Taco Charlton: Miami Dolphins

 On September 19, 2019, Charlton was claimed off waivers by the Miami Dolphins.

-Charlton made his debut with the Dolphins in Week 3 against his former team, the Dallas Cowboys.
+Charlton made his debut with the Dolphins in Week 3 against his former team, the Cowboys.
 In the game, Charlton recorded two tackles and one sack as the Dolphins lost 31–6.

 In Week 4 against the Los Angeles Chargers, Charlton recorded six tackles and a sack on Philip Rivers in the 30–10 loss.
 Although he started five games and finished as the team's leader with 5 sacks, he was declared inactive in four contests, including three of the last four games.
 He finished with 21 tackles (14 solo), five sacks and two forced fumbles.

-On April 30, 2020, Charlton was waived, after facing competition from 5 new defensive ends, that the Dolphins acquired through free agency and the 2020 NFL Draft.
+On April 30, 2020, Charlton was waived, after facing competition from 5 new defensive ends, that the Dolphins acquired through free agency and the 2020 NFL draft.

 Kansas City Chiefs

 Charlton signed with the Kansas City Chiefs on May 4, 2020.
-In Week 2 against the Los Angeles Chargers, Charlton recorded his first sack as a Chief during the 23–20 win.
-In Week 4 against the New England Patriots, Charlton forced a key fumble on Brian Hoyer to keep the Patriots from scoring during the 26–10 win.
+In Week 2 against the Chargers, Charlton recorded his first sack as a Chief during the 23–20 win.
+In Week 4 against the Patriots, Charlton forced a key fumble on Brian Hoyer to keep the Patriots from scoring during the 26–10 win.
 He suffered an LCL sprain in the sixth game against the Buffalo Bills, forcing him to miss the next contest.
 He suffered a fractured ankle in the ninth game against the Carolina Panthers.
 He was placed on injured reserve on November 21, 2020.
 He was used as a situational pass-rusher, because he struggled defending against the run.
 He appeared in 7 games, making 7 tackles, 2 sacks and 4 quarterback hurries.
 He was declared inactive in 2 contests.

 Charlton re-signed with the Chiefs on March 22, 2021.
 He was released by the Chiefs on August 23, 2021.

 Pittsburgh Steelers

-Charlton was signed to the Pittsburgh Steelers practice squad on September 21, 2021.
+Charlton was signed to the practice squad of the Pittsburgh Steelers on September 21, 2021.
 He was promoted to the active roster on November 2, 2021.
+He appeared in 11 games for the Steelers.

 New Orleans Saints

 Charlton signed with the New Orleans Saints on April 4, 2022.
-He was released on August 30, 2022 and signed to the practice squad the next day.
+He was released on August 30, 2022, and signed to the practice squad the next day.